If you are looking for a southern-inspired old-fashioned dessert, then this easy peach cobbler recipe is a fan favorite

 Here is some quick step by step directions in video form to make this easy peach cobbler with canned peaches.

 Whether you use canned, fresh or frozen peaches will depend on the time of year and what you can find on hand, but we typically use canned because it makes it that much easier.

-So the directions you will find here are for using canned peaches, but you could easily use fresh and make this entire recipe from scratch.
+The directions you will find here are for using canned peaches, but you could easily use fresh for this recipe if it is peach season.

 Whatever the season, this dessert will bring you all of the praises.

 Watch the video tutorial or keep scrolling for the printable details.

 Like I said above, this dish is great by itself but even more delicious with vanilla bean ice cream.
 Of course, this is our favorite way to have it.